petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-nestedfields-to-audit-entry-history.md

    The `auditEvents` array includes these elements:

-   * `auditFieldChanges`: The field that was updated, with its new and old values.
+   * `auditFieldChanges`: The updated field, with its new and old values.
    * `dateCreated`: The time and date of the event.
    * `eventType`: The event type (e.g., `ADD`, `UPDATE`, `DELETE`).